 Hollywood Studios Hours

-Disney’s Hollywood Studios opening and closing times vary throughout the season, and guests can expect extended hours once Star Wars: Rise of the Resistance opens in December 2019.
+Disney’s Hollywood Studios opening and closing times vary throughout the season.
 Extra Magic Hours, which are offered to parkgoers staying at Disney hotels and select partner hotels, allow for up to two extra hours in Walt Disney World parks each day.
-Guests can also purchase tickets to events like Early Morning Magic or Disney After Hours to gain extra time in Disney’s Hollywood Studios and access the park with smaller crowds.
+Guests can also purchase tickets to events like Early Morning Magic or Disney After Hours, offered seasonally, to gain extra time in Disney’s Hollywood Studios and access the park with smaller crowds.

 Purchasing Hollywood Studios Tickets

 Walt Disney World tickets now use dynamic pricing.
 This means the cost of Disney’s Hollywood Studios admission changes depending on which day of the year you visit.